Skip to content

 Section titled “Hands-On Exercise: The Illusion of Isolation”

-Step 1: Start a long-running container process Run a simple Alpine container that sleeps for an hour.
-Notice we run it in the background (-d).
+Task 1: Start a long-running container process.
+Run a simple Alpine container that sleeps for an hour.
+The -d flag starts it in the background so your terminal returns immediately while the process keeps running.

 Terminal window